GAME DESIGN · EXPERIENCE DESIGN

 Get a clue and find the next clue, or take the adventure and get the next clue.

-Players choose different options to enter different difficulty levels or spent different time periods.
+Players choose different options to enter different difficulty levels or spend different time periods.
 The choices are irreversible.

-The group that the one open the treasure box belongs to is the winner.
+The group that the one who opens the treasure box belongs to is the winner.
 Because there may be undercover teammates, they will reveal their real identities after getting the treasure box.

 SECONDARY RESEARCH